History of the hippie movement: Haight-Ashbury

 Hippie action in the Haight centered on the Diggers, a guerrilla street theatre group that combined spontaneous street theatre, anarchistic action, and art happenings in their agenda to create a "free city".
 By late 1966, the Diggers opened stores which simply gave away their stock; provided free food, medical care, transport and temporary housing; they also organized free music concerts and works of political art.
 The Diggers criticized the term 'hippie' with their October 1967, 'Death of Hippie' event.

-Celebrating both that and the end of the Summer of Love the Death of Hippie event was intended to signal to the rest of the country that ``it was over in San Francisco and that people needed to bring the revolution to their own locales from now on.In late September 1967, many of the shops in the district began to display a stack of 4x5 cards on their counters proclaiming "Funeral Notice for Hippie".
+Celebrating both that and the end of the Summer of Love the Death of Hippie event was intended to signal to the rest of the country that it was over in San Francisco and that people needed to bring the revolution to their own locales from now on.

+In late September 1967, a number of the shops in the district began to display a stack of 4x5 cards on their counters proclaiming "Funeral Notice for Hippie".
 "Friends are invited to attend services beginning at sunrise, October 6, 1967, at Buena Vista Park".
 An organization known as the Haight Ashbury Switchboard actively supported the Digger's funeral concept.
 A funeral procession went from the park down Haight St and ended in the Panhandle with supporters carrying a trinket filled casket.
 It was emblematic of the fate of the hippie movement in San Francisco.

 By mid-1968, it was widely noted that most of the original "Flower Children" had long since departed the Haight Ashbury district, having gone on to agrarian/back to the earth movements, returned to their studies or embarking on their careers.
 These were subsequently replaced by a more cynical and exploitative crowd.